paritoshtripathi935/FreeText/README.md

 ## Technologies
 This project utilizes the following technologies:
 - Python for backend development
-- Django framework for web application development
+- Fastapi framework for web application development
 - WebSocket for real-time communication
 - HTML, CSS, and JavaScript for frontend interface
 - [Any additional technologies used]